georgiee/phaserpinball/readme.md

 p2: https://github.com/schteppe/p2.js
 phaser: https://github.com/georgiee/phaser

+See folder ./build for a compiled example
+This proejct is based on static page generator middleman http://middlemanapp.com/

 ## Usage
   + Key Z & X for the flippers
   + Click to palce a circle or rectangle anywhere